mariostrbac/environmental-sound-classification/README.md

 <br>

-* The following two code blocks show the `__call__` method of two custom data augmentation classes defined in the project.
+* The following two code blocks show the `__call__` method of two custom data augmentation classes used in the project.

 ```python
 class MyRightShift(object):